microsoft/code-with-engineering-playbook/docs/developer-experience/devcontainers-getting-started.md

 To set yourself up for the dev container experience described above, use your VS Code's Extension Marketplace to install the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

-## How can dev containers improve project collaboration?
+## How can Dev Containers Improve Project Collaboration?

 VS Code dev containers have improved project collaboration between developers on recent team projects by addressing two very specific problems: